 A damaged tent can let in rain and snow, which means a wet sleeping bag and potentially hypothermia.
 So, you need to be able to repair your tent in the field.

-How To Repair Ripped Tent Fabric In The Backcountry
+How To Fix Ripped Tent Fabric In The Backcountry

 If you find that you can’t pull the two pieces of your tent wall back together to tape them, you can close the gap with a bit of nylon.
 A square of nylon is a great item to carry in your pack because it also works for patching a leaky sleeping pad and weighs almost nothing.
 You can also cut it into strips with a pocketknife if needed.
 Tape the nylon down on both the inside and outside of your tent wall to make sure it doesn’t leak.